Skip to content

 Security Notes

-• ISC (inter-system communication) uses a shared auth key for system-to-system traffic
+• ISC (inter-system communication) uses a shared auth key for system-to-system traffic, and switches to wss:// automatically when peers advertise HTTPS.

 • The default bind address is localhost only.
 Change to 0.0.0.0 in system.json when you need network access.